rockero-cz/rockero-wiki/en/architecture.md

 Singular without “Model” suffix (`User`, `Product`, `Category`...)

-## Rules
+## Best practices

 - Follow the defined structure.
-- Models should keep only
-  - native things from Laravel - relationships, scopes, etc.
-  - things associated with the database.
 - Methods should be tiny and clean.
+- Models should contains only Laravel native things (relations, scopes...) and database-associated code.
-  - Huge business logic should be written into Support/Action classes.
+  - Huge business logic should be written into `Support` or `Action` classes.
-- Use `$fillable` instead of `$guarded`
+- Use `$fillable` instead of `$guarded` because of greater security.
-  - it is more secured

 ## Structure